 The standard mouse operation mode is rotation.
 By clicking and holding the mouse button, the Sun can be grabbed and rotated freely.
 By selecting the pan option in the toolbar, clicking and dragging the mouse results in a translation of the image in the image canvas.
 The figure below shows the result.

-It is possible to annotate the image canvas with rectangles, circles and crosses.
+It is possible to annotate the image canvas with various shapes.
 The annotation figure shows an annotated image canvas and the modes when clicking the annotation button.
-Click the annotate button and select the annotation shape to change to annotation mode.
-There are three annotation shape modes: rectangle, circle and cross.
+Click the annotate button and select the desired annotation shape.
+Then press the shift key and drag the mouse pointer with the left button pressed to draw.
+When finished, release the mouse button, then the shift key.
 If more than one annotation is added, the red one indicates the active annotation.
-The active annotation can be changed by pressing the n-key.
-It is not possible to annotate outside the solar disk.

 Consider the situation shown by the annotation figure.
-By pressing n-key, another annotation will become red.
-Pressing the forward or the backward delete key can delete the red rectangle.
-In order to delete a cross, press the n-key until the desired cross becomes highlighted in red and then the delete key has to be pressed.
+By pressing shift+n(ext) or shift+p(previous), another annotation will become red.
+Pressing shift combined with the forward or the backward delete key will delete the red loop.
 The annotations can deleted all at once via the menu item “View>Clear annotations” or from the toolbar annotation mode button.

 The off-disk solar corona can hidden by clicking the corona button in the toolbar.
 The figure below shows the result after turning on this mode.

-Jhelioviewer is able to show images in four projections: orthographic, latitudinal (only for images on the solar disk), logpolar and polar.
-To change the projection click the projection button and select the projection.
-Projection figure 1 shows the orthographic and latitudinal projection, projection figure 2 shows the logpolar and polar projection.
+Jhelioviewer is able to show images in four projections: orthographic (default), latitudinal (only for images on the solar disk), logpolar and polar.
+To change the projection click the projection button in the toolbar and select the projection.

 The movie controls panel contains a section with options.
 The movie options are shown in the movie panel figure.
 The speed of the movie can be changed, as well as the animation mode from the default loop mode to stop or swing mode.
 The loop mode will replay the movie from the beginning if the movie reaches the end of the movie, the stop mode will just stop at the end, and the swing mode will play the movie backward and forward again.